-Putin blames Syrian 'extremist forces' for ceasefire failure
+UN: Syrian regime blocking Eastern Ghouta aid convoy

+Since the UN Security Council voted unanimously in favor of a 30-day ceasefire in Syria last Saturday, the besieged Damascus suburb of Eastern Ghouta has seen "More bombing.
+More fighting.
+More death.
+More destruction...
+More, in other words, of the same," UN Undersecretary for Humanitarian Affairs Mark Lowcock told the Security Council on Wednesday.

+Lowcock said a 45-truck convoy with aid for 90,000 people was ready to enter 10 besieged locations in Eastern Ghouta but had not been given permission to enter.

-(CNN)Russian President Vladimir Putin is blaming "extremist forces" for the failure of a daily five-hour "humanitarian pause" he'd ordered for the Syrian rebel-held enclave of Eastern Ghouta earlier this week.
+Putin is blaming "extremist forces" for the failure of a daily five-hour "humanitarian pause" he had ordered for Eastern Ghouta earlier this week.

-The United Nations Security Council and, separately, the Russian leader, had issued calls for a pause in fighting to allow civilians to leave.
-The UN also wanted to send urgent medical and food supplies into the besieged area.
+The Security Council and, separately, the Russian leader, had issued calls for a pause in fighting to allow civilians to leave.
+The UN also wanted to send urgent medical and food supplies in.

 Both calls were ignored and rebel fighters holed up in Eastern Ghouta, as well as Syrian government forces, accused each other of breaking the truce.